-- 1.1.1 The MHCLG and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
+- 1.1.1 The Department of Levelling Up, Housing and Communities (DLUHC this was formerly the Ministry of Housing, Communities and Local Government (MHCLG)) and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
 This report deals solely with financial investments, (as managed by the treasury management team).
-Nonfinancial investments, essentially the purchase of economic regeneration and income yielding assets, are covered in the Capital Strategy, (a separate report). - 1.1.2 The Council's investment policy has regard to the following: - - MHCLG's Guidance on Local Government Investments ("the Guidance") - CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2017 ("the Code") - CIPFA Treasury Management Guidance Notes 2018 - 1.1.3 The Council's investment priorities will be security first, portfolio liquidity second and then yield, (return).
+Non-financial investments, essentially the purchase of economic regeneration and income yielding assets, are covered in the Capital Strategy, (a separate report). - 1.1.2 The Council's investment policy has regard to the following: - - DLUHC's Guidance on Local Government Investments ("the Guidance") - CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2017 ("the Code") - CIPFA Treasury Management Guidance Notes 2018 - 1.1.3 The Council's investment priorities will be security first, portfolio liquidity second and then yield, (return).
 The Council will aim to achieve the optimum return (yield) on its investments commensurate with proper levels of security and liquidity and within the Council's risk appetite.
 In the current economic climate it is considered appropriate to keep investments short term to cover cash flow needs.
-However, where appropriate (from an internal as well as external perspective), the Council will also consider the value available in periods up to 12 months with high credit rated financial institutions, as well as wider range fund options. - 1.1.4 The above guidance from the MHCLG and CIPFA place a high priority on the management of risk.
+However, where appropriate (from an internal as well as external perspective), the Council will also consider the value available in periods up to 12 months with high credit rated financial institutions, as well as wider range fund options. - 1.1.4 The above guidance from the DLUHC and CIPFA place a high priority on the management of risk.
 This authority has adopted a prudent approach to managing risk and defines its risk appetite by the following means: - - 1.
 Minimum acceptable credit criteria are applied in order to generate a list of highly creditworthy counterparties.
 This also enables diversification and thus avoidance of concentration risk.
 The key ratings used to monitor counterparties are the short term and long-term ratings. - 2.
 Other information: ratings will not be the sole determinant of the quality of an institution; it is important to continually assess and monitor the financial sector on both a micro and macro basis and in relation to the economic and political environments in which institutions operate.
 The assessment will also take account of information that reflects the opinion of the markets.
 To achieve this consideration the Council will engage with its advisors to maintain a monitor on market pricing such as "credit default swaps" and overlay that information on top of the credit ratings.